New York Manumission Society: Lobbying and boycotts

 John Jay had been a prominent leader in the antislavery cause since 1777, when he drafted a state law to abolish slavery in New York.
 The draft failed, as did a second attempt in 1785.
 In 1785, all state legislators except one voted for some form of gradual emancipation.
-However, they did not agree on what civil rights would be given to the slaves once they were freed.
+Yet, they could not agree on which civil rights would be given to the slaves once freed.

 Jay brought prominent political leaders into the Society, and also worked closely with Aaron Burr, later head of the Democratic-Republicans in New York.
 The Society started a petition against slavery, which was signed by almost all the politically prominent men in New York, of all parties and led to a bill for gradual emancipation.
 Burr, in addition to supporting the bill, made an amendment for immediate abolition, which was voted down.

 The Society was instrumental in having a state law passed in 1785 prohibiting the sale of slaves imported into the state, and making it easy for slaveholders to manumit slaves either by a registered certificate or by will.
 In 1788 the purchase of slaves for removal to another state was forbidden; they were allowed trial by jury "in all capital cases;" and the earlier laws about slaves were simplified and restated.
 The emancipation of slaves by the Quakers was legalized in 1798.
 At that date, there were still about 33,000 slaves statewide.

 The Society organized boycotts against New York merchants and newspaper owners involved in the slave trade.
 The Society had a special committee of militants who visited newspaper offices to warn publishers against accepting advertisements for the purchase or sale of slaves.